zhuyanhao/Behavioral-Cloning-Project4-Self-Driving-Cars/README.md

 ![alt text][image4]

-To flatten the distribution, I first chose a number of bins (I decided upon 23) and produced a histogram of the turning angles using `numpy.histogram`.
+To flatten the distribution, I first chose a number of bins (10 was used) and produced a histogram of the turning angles using `numpy.histogram`.
 The distribution of original data looks like this:

 ![alt text][image5]